 Since then the population has swelled and now anywhere between 2,000 and 3,000 of them are roaming the town.
 They are of the long-tailed macaque species (Macaca fascicularis) sometimes called crab-eating macaques in coastal areas.
 Another group has colonised the temple ruins of Phra Prang Sam Yot on the other side of the railway tracks.
 Both groups are well fed with fruits, nuts and unfortunately, brightly coloured jellies that look a lot like detergent.

-A third group, rumoured to have been founded by a half-blind alpha male who lost his dominance, inhabit the rooftops of buildings and an old disused market.
+A third group, rumoured to have been founded by a half-blind alpha male who lost his dominance, inhabits the rooftops of buildings and an old disused market.
 These tend to scavenge a lot more and are the ones responsible for upsetting garbage cans and stealing things from homes and shops.

 All three groups are immensely territorial.
 They are separated by a busy intersection and a railway line and, while some incursions can be tolerated in the quest for food, squabbles frequently break out.
 The monkeys have also been known to hitch rides on buses and trains and can cause traffic jams at any time of day if several hundred of them decide to cross the road en masse.

 Despite this, they have been adopted as the town’s mascot and are used to promote tourism to Lopburi.
 A number of small hotels and guesthouses have sprung up in the old part of town and, these days, tour buses can often be seen parked alongside the railway track between the Phra Karn Shrine and Phra Prang Sam Yot.